nirajp82/AWSServicesForCSharpDevelopers/7.SecretsManager/readme.md

 3. **Automatic Rotation**: Secrets Manager supports automatic rotation of credentials for supported services, helping you maintain security best practices without manual intervention.

-4. **Integration with AWS Services**: Secrets Manager seamlessly integrates with various AWS services, allowing you to securely retrieve secrets and automate the management of credentials used by your applications and infrastructure.
+4. **Integration with AWS Services**: Secrets Manager seamlessly integrates with various AWS services like Lambda, EC2, and ECS, allowing you to inject secrets securely into your applications., allowing you to securely retrieve secrets and automate the management of credentials used by your applications and infrastructure.

-5. **Access Control**: You can define fine-grained access control policies using IAM to restrict access to secrets based on roles and permissions.
+5. **Fine-grained Access Control**: You can define fine-grained access control policies using IAM to restrict access to secrets based on roles, users, and groups and permissions.

+6. **Audit logging:** Track all access attempts and modifications made to secrets for enhanced security monitoring.

 ### Real-World Use Cases:

 1. **Database Credentials Management**: Store and manage database credentials securely, enabling applications to retrieve them dynamically at runtime without hardcoding credentials in source code or configuration files.